brianferguson/printf-0-precision-rounding-error-tests/README.md

 There are 2 test batch files.
 They do the following:
 * `Test1.bat` - This runs all 4 `Test1.exe` programs. `Test1` utilizes the "legacy_stdio_float_rounding.obj" file described [here](https://docs.microsoft.com/en-us/cpp/c-runtime-library/link-options?view=msvc-170).
 Results are correct.
 * `Test2.bat` - Runs all 4 `Test2.exe` programs. `Test2` does not use the legacy file from `Test1`.
 Debug builds are incorrect, with the 32-bit version giving inconsistent results.
+  * You can specify the number of iterations to run `Test2.exe` like this: `Test2.bat 5` which runs each `Text2.exe` 5 times each.

 ----